Martin AM Mauler: Design and development

 The fixed armament of four 20 mm T-31 autocannon was fitted in the center section, adjacent to the outer wing panels with 200 rounds per gun.
 A centerline hardpoint and a pair of outer hardpoints were installed on the center section and rated to take bombs, fuel tanks or torpedoes up to 2300 lb in weight.
 The outer hardpoints could also carry an AN/APS-4 search radar in a pod.
 A dozen hardpoints could be installed on the outer wing panels to carry 250 lb bombs or 5 in High Velocity Aircraft Rockets.
-In service, the Mauler earned the nickname "Able Mable" because of its remarkable load-carrying ability, once lifting 10648 lb of ordnance (three 2200 lb torpedoes, a dozen 250-pound bombs plus its 20 mm guns and their ammunition) on 30 March 1949, perhaps the heaviest load ever carried by a single-engine, piston-powered aircraft.
+In service, the Mauler earned the nickname "Able Mabel" because its AM designation and the fact that in the phonetic alphabet of the era the letter A was pronounced as "Able", the name Mabel being a rhyme and representing the M, and perhaps of its remarkable load-carrying ability, once lifting 10648 lb of ordnance (three 2200 lb torpedoes, a dozen 250-pound bombs plus its 20 mm guns and their ammunition) on 30 March 1949, perhaps the heaviest load ever carried by a single-engine, piston-powered aircraft.

 The first XBTM-1 made its maiden flight on 26 August 1944 and began flight testing after it reached the Naval Air Test Center on 11 December.
 The Navy ordered 750 more aircraft on 15 January 1945, although this was reduced to 99 aircraft after the surrender of Japan in August.
 The second prototype made its first flight on 20 May.
 Initial flight tests conducted with the first two prototypes revealed significant problems with the engine, its cowling, the vertical stabilizer and rudder.
 In response, the cowling was lengthened 6 in and the engine mount was canted two degrees to the right to offset the engine's tremendous torque.
 The length of the carburetor airscoop was extended and the propeller spinner, rudder, and the vertical stabilizer were redesigned.
 In April 1946 the aircraft designation was changed to AM-1 when the Navy replaced its Bomber-Torpedo classification with Attack, well before the redesign was completed in early 1947.